pblack/docs/content/setting-up-a-site/front-matter-templates.md

 4. Label (Optional)
 5. Description (Optional)

-The **"Type"** is describes the type of data to be captured.
-For example: text, dates, files etc. Well talk more about the different types of fields Foresty supports in the next section.
+The **"Type"** describes the type of data to be captured (and resulting UI element displayed).
+For example: text, dates, files etc. We'<span style="letter-spacing: 0.01em;">ll talk more about the different types of fields Forestry supports in the next section.</span>

 **"Name"** is the key used to identify this field in the front matter.

 The **"Hidden"** flag will hide this field from the user, effectively making the default value an unalterable value.
 By default, this is false.

-The **"Label"** is the user friendly text shown above the input field.
+The **"Label"** is the text shown above the input field.
 If this is left blank we will do our best to guess the label.

-The **"Description" **gives more context to the user about the expected input.
+The **Description** gives more context to the user about the expected input.

 ### Field Types